 - The coronavirus can remain viable for several hours on door handles, contact-based biometric scanners and pin pads

-Modern Access Control Systems and Workplace Security
+Modern Employee Access Control

 These modern access control methods can enable employers to create and manage safer workplaces by helping implement COVID-19 related regulations and monitoring the security measures remotely, without having on-site security crews.
 Here are some of the ways modern access control can help improve workplace security.